 The Word No requires courage and being true to ourselves and living a life that’s authentically us requires courage.
 The word courage come from coeur (meaning heart) in French.
 Living a life that feels good to you is going to require courage every step of the way.
 And Life fully supports that journey 🌟

 P.S.
 If you’re curious and wanting to solve repeated patterns that don’t serve, my book Tap into Miracles offers a global look at early childhood and its impact on adult life.
 You will have your own aha moments and happily graduate from nonsensical obstacles.

-Tags: Achieving Goals Aligning your willpower with self-motivation Autonomy and the exercise of No benefits of saying no Creating a Life You Love Energy Extreme self-care Follow the energy Healthy boundaries and the importance of No How to create on purpose How to protect your energy How to say No with Love How to stay focused on your goals Life rewards Love Love creates miracles Nobu Removing the guilt from No Saying No with Love Success on your terms Successful people and No to distractions Tap into Miracles The connection between perseverance and No The importance of No in creating a Life You Love The importance of No in early childhood The Power of No The rewards of self-care The upside of No Trusting your intuition Will Power Willpower and success You deserve a Life you Love Your No is beneficial to the other as well
+Tags: Autonomy and the exercise of No benefits of No benefits of saying no Creating a Life You Love Energy Follow the energy Healthy boundaries and the importance of No How to create on purpose How to protect your energy How to say No with Love How to stay focused on your goals kid saying no A Lot !
+Life rewards Love Love creates miracles No without guilt Nobu Saying No with Love Success on your terms Successful people and No to distractions Tap into Miracles The connection between perseverance and No The importance of no The importance of No in creating a Life You Love The importance of No in early childhood The Power of No The rewards of self-care The upside of No Trusting your intuition Why No in childhood is so important Willpower and success You deserve a Life you Love Your No is beneficial to the other as well